aenneb/aenneb.github.io/publications.md

 ---

 ## Preprints
-[Modeling individual aesthetic judgments over time](https://osf.io/preprints/psyarxiv/b8rg5/). **Brielmann, A.A.**, Berentelg, M., & Dayan, P. (2023).
-PsyArXiv.

-[Relating Objective Complexity, Subjective Complexity and Beauty](https://psyarxiv.com/nuep7/).
-Nath, S., Braendle, F., Schulz, E., Dayan, P., & **Brielmann, A.A.** (2023).
-PsyArXiv.
+[Regulation of eye movements and pupil size in natural scenes](https://www.biorxiv.org/content/10.1101/2025.01.06.631507v1.abstract).
+Hahn, A., **Brielmann, A.A.**,  Tabandeh, N., & Spitschan, M. (2025). bioRxiv.

+[Why do we engage less with art over time?
+Empirical investigations on the role of habituation and stimulus novelty in mitigating the decreased engagement from repeated art viewing](https://osf.io/preprints/osf/s258f_v1).
+Mikuni, J., Specker, S., **Brielmann, A.A.**, Leder, H., Rosenberg, R., & Kawabata, H. (2024).
+OSF.

 ## Current Projects

+[Relating Objective Complexity, Subjective Complexity and Beauty](https://psycnet.apa.org/record/2024-89495-001).
+Nath, S., Braendle, F., Schulz, E., Dayan, P., & **Brielmann, A.A.** (2024).
+Psychology of Aesthetics, Creativity, and the Arts.

+[Modeling individual aesthetic judgments over time]([https://osf.io/preprints/psyarxiv/b8rg5/](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2022.0414)). **Brielmann, A.A.**, Berentelg, M., & Dayan, P. (2024).
+Philosophical Transactions of the Royal Society B.

 [You ears don't change what you eyes like: People can independently report the pleasure of music and images](https://psycnet.apa.org/record/2023-68634-001).
 Frame, J., Gugliano, M., **Brielmann, A.A.**, & Belfi, A.M.
 (2023).
 JEP:HPP. [preprint](https://psyarxiv.com/keud2/)

 [The intrinsic variance of beauty judgment](https://link.springer.com/article/10.3758/s13414-023-02672-x).
 Pombo, M., **Brielmann, A.A.**, & Pelli, G. (2023).
 Attention, Perception, & Psychophysics. [preprint](https://psyarxiv.com/jm83e/)